Delaying Structure Decisions Locks Future Options

 Founders frequently underestimate how decision complexity interacts with personal capacity.
 When multiple sequencing decisions compete for attention simultaneously — entity restructuring, banking review, tax position assessment — the cognitive load often exceeds available capacity.

 The result: decisions are made to reduce immediate complexity rather than to optimize the sequence.
 The entity question is resolved first because it feels most urgent, not because it should logically precede the banking question.
 The banking question is resolved next because the entity decision created an immediate need, not because the timing was optimal.
+Opening a Mercury account because it connects to Stripe feels like progress — but this decision constrains how international revenue through Wise can be handled.
+The banking comparison maps these trade-offs in detail.

 Each decision reduces immediate pressure while potentially creating downstream constraints that will generate future pressure.
 The cycle continues, with each round of simplification creating the conditions for the next round of complexity.
+The entity decision framework maps how four input variables — citizenship, tax residency, revenue geography, and growth trajectory — interact to constrain the entity option set.

 Mapping dependencies before they constrain